paulbutcher/ScalaMock/README.md

 3.
 * Mockito makes use of Symbol.newClass which is marked as experimental; to avoid having to add the `@experimental` attribute everywhere in tests, you can add the `Test / scalacOptions += "-experimental"` to your build.
+Note that this option is only available in scala 3.4.0+

 ## Documentation